-In consultation and collaboration with the CEO and key Department Directors, the CHRCO will coordinate appropriate internal audits and surveys to verify adherence to and awareness of the requirements of the Corporate Compliance Plan and funding source requirements and WNYIL Inc.'s ethics and compliance policies and procedures.
+In consultation and collaboration with the Corporate Compliance Committee and the CEO, the CHRCO will coordinate appropriate internal audits, reviews and surveys to verify adherence to and awareness of the requirements of the Corporate Compliance Plan and funding source requirements and WNYIL's ethics and compliance policies and procedures.

 Internal audit shall:

-- 1. Identify audits required to verify adherence to, and awareness of, ethics and compliance policies at the Main and Satellite Offices levels as internal audits are carried out. - 2.
+- Identify audits required to verify adherence to, and awareness of, ethics and compliance policies at the Main and Satellite Offices levels as internal audits are carried out. - 2.
 Conduct special audits as necessary to verify adherence to WNYIL Inc.'s ethics and compliance policies and procedures.
 These audits may include: - a) On-site visits, - b) Interviews with personnel, - c) Reviews of written and electronic materials and documentation, - d) Trend analysis studies, and - e) Review of subcontractors' agreements. - 3.
-Monitor compliance with the terms of settlement agreements having system wide implications, including settlement of government investigations, or major litigation.

-4. Internal audits strategically align with WNYIL Inc. to help ensure that the goals and objectives of the Corporation are carried out effectively.
-As WNYIL Inc. continues to develop an integrated Center for Independent Living, reduce cost, and improve services, internal audits will assist in setting priorities in a manner that will assist management in the effective discharge of their responsibilities.
+Annual review of the compliance program, including the effectiveness review. - 4.
+Monitor compliance with the terms of settlement agreements having system wide implications, including settlement of government investigations, or major litigation. - 5.
+Internal audits strategically align with WNYIL to help ensure that the goals and objectives of the Corporation are carried out effectively.
 The audit process is a cooperative venture with management to identify opportunities for improvement.
-This management's partnership enhances ability to achieve organizational goals and objectives.
-Internal audits cannot be effective unless they first obtain cooperation from senior management.
-They must obtain formal management and board approval and establish formal periodic reporting intervals.
+This partnership enhances management's ability to achieve organizational goals and objectives.
+Cooperation from Senior Management is required in the audit process.
+This cooperation will maximize the effectiveness of these audits.